platformio/platformio-docs/boards/atmelsam/sodaq_one.rst

 Uploading
 ---------
-SODAQ ONE supports the next uploading protocols:
+SODAQ ONE supports the following uploading protocols:

 * ``atmel-ice``
 * ``blackmagic``